FIWARE/tutorials.Edge-Computing/README.md

 -   Sending a high level intent object which breaks the service topology into separate tasks
 -   Providing Input Streams to the tasks of that service topology.

-The intent object is sent using the fogflow dashboard with the following properties:
+The intent object is sent using the FogFlow dashboard with the following properties:

 -   **Topology:** specifies which topology the intent object is meant for.
 -   **Priority:** defines the priority level of all tasks in your topology, which will be utilized by edge nodes to